 Admission

 The Examination Board has already determined which minors do not have a higher professional education level and/or have an unacceptable overlap with the compulsory curriculum of your own study programme.
 Check at the page Not allowed minor courses under your institute which minors are not allowed.
-This page will be updated from 29 February 2024 for the 2024-2025 minor offer.

 Content

-As more and more people around the world live in cities, it is important we change our cities’ dependence on non-renewable energy, that we limit the use of building) materials that are not part of a closed cycle, and traffic and transportation works efficiently.
-To do this, we need to find and implement sustainable solutions that can easily fit in with the ways in which people live, ‘smart solutions’ – and you can be part of that process!
-During the programme, you combine regular course work with a project assignment from one of our external partners.
+To do this, we need to find and implement sustainable solutions that can easily fit in with the ways in which people live and you can be part of that process!
+During the programme, you combine regular course work with a project assignment from real life clients.

 Going abroad